alonitac/DevOpsMay22/exercises/aws_ex1.md

 ### The TelegramAI repo structure

-The repository structure is divided into services - each service under its own directory, while all services are sharing the `common` directory, which contains resources used by all services.
+The repository structure is divided into services - each service under its own directory, while all services are sharing common files (`config.json` and `utils.py`) under the root directory of the repo.

 1. `bot/app.py` - The Telegram bot code, similar to what you've implemented in the previous exercise.
 But this time, the bot doesn't download the videos itself, but sends a "job" to an SQS queue.
 2. `worker/app.py` - The Worker service continuously reads messages from the SQS queue and process them, which means download the video from YouTube and store it in a dedicated S3 bucket.
-3. `metric-sender/app.py` - The Metric Sender service calculate the `backlog_per_instance` metric and send it to CloudWatch.
+3. `metric-sender/app.py` - The Metric Sender service calculates the `backlog_per_instance` metric and send it to CloudWatch.

-Each service has its own Dockerfile.
-You are responsible to implement the Dockerfiles.
+Each service has its own `Dockerfile` under the service's directory.

 Note: the services should be run from the root directory of the repo (PyCharm usually run applications from the directory the Python file is located, e.g. the Bot app will be run from `TelegramAI/bot/` dir instead of `TelegramAI/`).
-For your convenience, in PyCharm, the run configurations of each service is already there:
+For your convenience, in branch `microservices`, the run configurations of each service is already there:

 ![](img/awsbotrc.png)